matyaki-matyaki/PyGraphLearning/README.md

 ## Usage

-For usage examples, please refer to the example.py file in this repository.
+For usage examples, please refer to the example directory in this repository.

 ### SGL